PrestaShop/open-source/content/project-organization/quality-council/processes/issue-management.md

 Thank you
 ```

-You can personalize the message according to your needs, for exemple:
+You can personalize the message according to your needs, for example:

 For active contributors, it’s not necessary to add this block: